-Course Code title & Credits Credit distribution of the course Eligibility criteria Pre-requisite of the course (if Lec Tutorial Practical/ tur Practice any) DSE7d: Forensics Cyber 4 3 1 0 Pass in Class XII NIL
+Course Code title & Credits Credit distribution of the course Eligibility criteria Pre-requisite of the course (if LecTutorialPractical/turPracticeePractice any) DSE7d: Forensics Cył S ber 4 3 1 0 Pass in Class XII NIL

 Learning Objectives:

 This course is to equip students with the knowledge and skills necessary to identify, collect, analyze and present digital evidence in a manner that is admissible in legal proceedings.
 Students will be able to conduct a thorough investigation of cybercrime incidents, preserve digital evidence, and report findings to relevant stakeholders.